Yield Vs Rate

 - Yield is nothing but Simple Interest calculated on a Fixed Deposit.
-Therefore, if a Fixed Deposit is held for longer tenure, it will have a higher yield even though the Rate of Interest remains same!!
+Therefore, if a Fixed Deposit is held for a longer tenure, it will have a higher yield even though the Rate of Interest remains the same!!

 Look at the following calculation of Yield:

 - If Rate of Interest on a Fixed Deposit: 10% p.a., compounded yearly

 - Maturity Amounts on various tenures are as follows:

 - 24 months deposit: Rs.
 1,21,000

 - 36 months deposit: Rs.
 1,33,100